 When doesn’t Excel alone really excel?

-Before looking deeper into the solution, let’s examine the reasons why so many companies have so far abandoned Excel in favor of dedicated CPQ software.
-Usually, as a company grows bigger and its products more complex, requirements get tighter for functionalities in which Excel alone doesn’t really excel:
+Before looking deeper into the solution, let us examine the reasons why so many companies have so far abandoned Excel in favor of dedicated CPQ software.
+Usually, as a company grows bigger and its products more complex, requirements get tighter for functionalities in which Excel alone does not really excel: